Haematuria: Causes, symptoms and prevention

 Mr Syed has recently received colleague and patient feedback as a part of 360 degree revalidation, conducted independently by Spire Healthcare in September 2022.
 All feedback received was excellent from patients who were treated under my care at Little Aston Hospital.

-Mr Syed has clinics on Tuesday, Wednesday and Saturday mornings.
+Mr Syed has clinics on Tuesday, Wednesday and Saturday mornings, with guaranteed outpatient consultation in the same week.

 View Profile